 This course is supported by the Online Learning Environment (OLE).
 You can find the latest course information from the OLE.
 Through the OLE, you can communicate electronically with your tutor and the Course Coordinator as well as other students.
 To access the OLE, students will need to have access to the Internet.
 The use of the OLE is required for the study of this course.
 All tutorials and surgeries will be video-recorded and available for playback from OLE.

 A computer is essential for the study of this course.
 It will be used to run Octave programs as well as for accessing the Internet.
-The minimum configuration of the computer system is:
+The recommended configuration of the computer system is:

-Students will need access to a computer with Microsoft Windows XP or above.
+Students will need access to a computer with Microsoft Windows 7 or above.